marcohern/Weather/README.md

 1. Open the c:/src/Weather folder with vscode.
 1. You can start by building the angular app first:
 1. cd Angular
+2. npm install (to download/update dependencies)
-1. ng build
+3. ng build
-1. This will send the production build to CSharp/wwwroot
+4. This will send the production build to CSharp/wwwroot
-1. Now that the client side app is built, we can build and run the server side
+5. Now that the client side app is built, we can build and run the server side
-1. cd CSharp
+6. cd CSharp
-1. You may need to update nuget packages beforehand, I dont remember the command.
+7. You may need to update nuget packages beforehand, I dont remember the command.
 I suspect the build will do that but im not sure, and im too lazy to test.
-1. you may click on the Run & Debug tab of vscode, then click on the green play button to start a web server
+8. you may click on the Run & Debug tab of vscode, then click on the green play button to start a web server
-1. The app should open on your default browser at this point.
+9. The app should open on your default browser at this point.

 ## Use